Bo Nickal fight at UFC 290 in jeopardy after Gore withdraws with injury

 UFC 290 has just taken another last-minute hit affecting another top prospect.

-Three time NCAA Division I champion Bo Nickal was originally supposed to face Tresean Gore on this weekend’s pay-per-view card from Las Vegas, Nevada.
-But according to reports from The MMA Hour host Ariel Helwani, that fight has been scratched with just four days to go.
+Three-time NCAA Division I wrestling champion Bo Nickal was originally supposed to face Tresean Gore on this weekend’s pay-per-view card from Las Vegas, Nevada, but that fight has been scratched with just four days to go.

 Penn State Magazine declared this the most memorable moment in their sports history ⚪️ @NoBickal https://t.co/6AAdM2c5gc pic.twitter.com/vzshWI2O43— Powers_Of_PSU (@powers_of_psu) June 19, 2023